Stetson University main gate

 Charges: This section includes your semester tuition, housing, meal plan, student life fee, and any other additional charges such as the orientation fee, course fees, parking passes, and fines.

-Credits and anticipated credits: This section lists all your payments, deposits, loans, scholarships, and grants that are applied to reduce your balance.
-To receive the full amount, make sure all your financial aid documents are complete.
-You can check your One Stop Checklist on MyStetson to see if any requirements are still pending.
+Credits/Anticipated Credits: This section lists all your payments, deposits, loans, scholarships, and grants that are applied to reduce your balance.
+To ensure you are receiving all sources of aid that you are eligible to receive, make sure you have accepted all available aid and that all your financial aid documents are complete.
+You can review your One Stop Checklist on MyStetson to see if any required items are still pending and preventing your aid from being dispersed.

 For specific billing questions or discrepancies, please contact the appropriate office: